hahuynh28/weather-app/README.md

 # Weather App

-A simple weather application built with React to practice API integration, state management, and clean component-based architecture.
+A simple weather application built with React, focusing on API integration, state management, and clean component-based architecture.

-This project is currently a work in progress.

 ## Features